Hyundai Galloper: Second generation (1997–2004)

 The Galloper II was released in 1997 with composite replaceable-bulb headlights; many models also received additional side cladding to provide additional fender clearance and emphasize the vehicle's rugged nature.
 Mechanically, the Galloper II was similar to the preceding generation; the updated styling made the Galloper II resemble the second-generation Pajero.

 Galloper EV

-Hyundai announced in November 2021 the third model in their "Heritage Series" of restomod vehicles converted to a battery electric powertrain will be based on the 1991 Galloper.
-It follows the Pony EV (April 2021) and Grandeur EV (November 2021).
+In November 2021, Hyundai announced that the third model in their "Heritage Series" of restomod vehicles converted to a battery electric powertrain was to be based on the 1991 Galloper.
+As of 2025, however, the concept had not yet been revealed and is likely cancelled.
+It would have followed the Pony EV (April 2021) and Grandeur EV (November 2021).

 Reception

 In an October 1991 review, Cartech was generally positive, noting its refinement compared to contemporary SUVs on the Korean Market.
 Criticism was limited to the short length of the gear selector, the lack of space between the driver and their door, and the difficult access for third-row passengers.